rija/docker-nginx-fpm-caches-wordpress/Cookbook.md

+**Warning:**
+This page is currently out of date.
+The information may still work (and there maybe somme good tips) but it doesn't reflect either current Docker best practices or the new deployment philosophy of this Dockerfile or both.
+It will be revamped at some point in the future.

 ## Usage patterns

 The typical pattern I've adopted for some use cases is using a container each for Wordpress and Mysql and two data volume containers, one for each as well.
 Both containers run within one bridge network on a single host.